 By: Jeff Deal, Conference Chair, Predictive Analytics World for Healthcare

-In anticipation of his upcoming conference presentation at Predictive Analytics World for Healthcare Las Vegas, June 16-20, 2019, we asked Jeff Heaton, VP, Data Scientist at Reinsurance Group of America, a few questions about their deployment of predictive analytics.
-Catch a glimpse of his presentation, How Much Data is Enough for Deep Learning, and see what’s in store at the PAW Healthcare conference in Las Vegas.
+In anticipation of their upcoming conference presentation at Predictive Analytics World for Healthcare Las Vegas, June 16-20, 2019, we asked Sara Golas, Senior Data Specialist at Partners HealthCare Pivot Labs and Jorn op den Buijs, Senior Scientist at Philips Research, a few questions about their deployment of predictive analytics.
+Catch a glimpse of their presentation, Early Identification of Elderly at Risk of Emergency Department Visits, and see what’s in store at the PAW Healthcare conference in Las Vegas.

 Q: In your work with predictive analytics, what area of healthcare are you focused on?

 A: Sara Golas is the senior data specialist for Partners HealthCare Pivot Labs, a multi-disciplinary research and analytics group focusing on the development, testing, and validation of patient-centric digital health innovations.